-In a small business loan, you borrow a lump sum of money at a particular interest rate, and pay it back through monthly payments.
-Small business loans are often intended to cover one particular expense, such as the cost of a new piece of equipment.
+In contrast, a small-business loan is a lump sum of money given with a fixed interest rate and paid back through fixed monthly payments.
+Loan payments start immediately, whether a business uses the money right away or not.
+Small-business loans are intended to cover one particular expense, such as the cost of a new piece of equipment.

 Is a business line of credit right for me?

 Your specific business needs will determine if a business line of credit is right for you.
 A line of credit is a good fit for businesses that: